 Carlos Severe Marcelin Biography

-A non-conformist at heart, the music he hears, or channels (he doesn’t understand how it emerges from his consciousness) has never quite settled into any particular genre.
-Typically, each project is a stand-alone work with a theme that takes up a specific area of the musical universe, a microcosm within the vastness of this musical cosmos of possibilities.
+My work is usually not mainstream, it is personal and nuanced and does not find its way to the charts often.
+It is for adventurous listeners and is music about the journey.
+It is for the journey itself that it is written.
+A non-conformist at heart, the music I channel has never quite settled into any particular genre.
+Each project is a stand-alone work with a theme that takes up a specific area of the musical universe, a microcosm exploring a little pocket within the vastness of the musical cosmos.

 THE EARLY YEARS

 Growing up in a Cuban American household, music was inevitable.
 Early infusions of afro-cuban rhythms and soaring melodies filled his subconscious, along with the endless fun songs and 70’s pop that he and his older brother Luis spent many a day singing.
-His mother Martha De Quesada performed in a guitar quintet and one of Carlos’ earliest memories is watching his mom up on stage with the other young ladies.
-Once the teenage years hit and the electric guitar was in play, Luis, an expert rocker, indoctrinated him into the world of classic rock.
-Together they explored the entire catalog of many an artist, the songs, lyrics, album art, their whole universe (no internet yet).
+My mom, Martha De Quesada, performed in a guitar quintet and one of my earliest memories is watching her up on stage with the other young ladies.
+Once the teenage years hit and the electric guitar was in play, Luis, an expert rocker, indoctrinated me into the world of classic rock.
+Together we explored the entire catalog of many an artist, the songs, lyrics, album art, concerts.
 A deep connection to the power of music was firmly established.

-From 1990-1994, eager to find a permanent home for music in his life, Carlos earned a BFA in music composition and theory at Tulane University in New Orleans, Louisiana.
-For these four years he balanced the real-world experience of being in a gigging rock band, Geraldine Fischer, with the rigors of university studies.
+From 1990-1994, eager to find a permanent home for music in his life, I earned a BFA in music composition and theory at Tulane University in New Orleans, Louisiana.
+For these four years I balanced the real-world experience of being in a gigging rock band, Geraldine Fischer, with the rigors of university studies.

 INDIE ROCKIN’ THE PACIFIC NW

-CSM moved to Portland, Oregon from New Orleans in 1996 with fellow bandmates from Tulane, and a pretty good size clan of friends and pets.
-He performed in the Pacific Northwest regional touring act now renamed Silkenseed, from 1990-2000 and the band was signed to local record label Rainforest Records in 1998.
+I moved to Portland, Oregon in 1994 with fellow bandmates from Tulane, and a pretty good size clan of friends and pets.
+The band was renamed to Silkenseed, played the local scene a good amount, and signed to local record label Rainforest Records in 1998.
 There was some regional touring, a SXSW appearance IN 1999 and a couple of showcases for industry executives in Los Angeles throughout the years as they played local venues, cemented their lifelong bonds, and becoming a part of the Pacific NW musicians community.
 Silkenseed's final album "Hurry Home" is their culminating work and is a testament to all the amazing musicians in the band and the unique sound they created together.
 Though Silkenseed disbanded in 2000, the bandmates friendships remain strong to this day.
-Most of the OGs who came up to Oregon from New Orleans in 1994 all still live in Oregon and gatherings are often.

 THE HOUSE TOMATO BUILT

-In 2000 Carlos formed the iconoclastic band Sally Tomato with his now wife, Toni Severe Marcelin.
-Sally Tomato’s music is uniquely thought provoking, occasionally humorous, but sometimes just as dark.
+In 2000 I formed the iconoclastic band Sally Tomato with his now wife, Toni Severe Marcelin.
+Sally Tomato’s music is uniquely thought provoking, occasionally humorous, and sometimes just as dark.
 Together, with drummer Eric Flint (of Silkenseed fame) Sally Tomato has published 2 rock operas (stage and film), along with 8 musical travelmentary videos, 2 EPs and 4 full length albums.
 Her story song approach to entertainment resulted in an early cult classic “The Original Barbie”, a 15-minute journey through Barbie’s universe as seen through the eyes of a curious child with very conservative parents, from the 2004 album “Concentration”.
-If you can get through that song, you’ll understand Sally Tomato.

 In 2006 the collaborations begin and things would never be the same… Sally Tomato had just written her biography out in song, it was called “Toy Room” and was a cathartic song series for the band and for Sally personally, as she channeled all of her life challenges into the piece.
 This was decidedly heavy subject matter.
-A rock opera was in order… Excited to produce a large collaborative work of art, Carlos put together an all-volunteer writing, acting and filming team of about 30 local talented artists to realize this elaborate multi-media production.
-But Carlos had never written a stage play, and he’d never made a film, now he wanted to do both… Luckily… Carlos was introduced to local filmmaker Jason Wesley Turner (Heliorana Film Works) and things started to fall into place.
+A rock opera was in order… Excited to produce a large collaborative work of art, I put together an all-volunteer writing, acting and filming team of about 30 local talented artists to realize this elaborate multi-media production.
+But I had never written a stage play, and he’d never made a film, now he wanted to do both… Luckily… I was introduced to local filmmaker Jason Wesley Turner (Heliorana Film Works) and things started to fall into place.
 Jason had a colorful career as local experimental, adventurous and talented filmmaker.
-They met and spent an evening at a cigar bar, sketching, dreaming, connecting…

 THE ROCK OPERAS